Nourhene-Azaiez/AWS-Real-time-Air-Quality-Visualization-and-prediction-and-LLM-reporting/README.md

         aws_session_token=aws_session_token)
     ```
 ##### Note:
-- This  data stream creation is detailed in the following step.
 - It is necessary to have an S3 bucket named `useful-data-bucket` that containes the csv file `countries.csv`.